-The Reporting and Incentive Arrangements term (ESORI $t$) is the financial incentive to reward or penalise the ESO for its performance.
-The value of ESORI $t$ will be determined by Ofgem at the end of each business plan cycle.
+The Reporting and Incentive Arrangements term (ESORIt) is the financial incentive to reward or penalise the ESO for its performance.
+The value of ESORIt will be determined by Ofgem at the end of each business plan cycle.
 For BP1, this will be by 31 August 2023.
-The ESORI $t$ term is defined in Part D of Special Condition 4.1 (System Operator Internal Revenue Restriction).
+The ESORIt term is defined in Part D of Special Condition 4.1 (System Operator Internal Revenue Restriction).

-The value of ESORI_t will be no greater than a maximum value of £30m, in aggregate, across each two-year period of the business plan cycle and not less than a minimum value of negative £12m, in aggregate across each two-year period of the business plan cycle, as determined under Special Condition 4.3 (Electricity System Operator Reporting and Incentive Arrangements) and the ESORI Guidance.
+The value of ESORI_t will be no greater than a maximum value of \pm 30m, in aggregate, across each two-year period of the business plan cycle and not less than a minimum value of negative \pm 12m, in aggregate across each two-year period of the business plan cycle, as determined under Special Condition 4.3 (Electricity System Operator Reporting and Incentive Arrangements) and the ESORI Guidance.

-For the values in row 28, actual data for the reporting period in question should be input directly into the yellow input cells.
-The ESO should report on the amount recovered during the reporting year in question and provide a forecast for future years based on its reasonable expectations.
-The ESO's expectations will be informed by feedback from Ofgem and the ESO Performance Panel received at six-monthly performance reviews.
+For the values in row 29, actual data for the reporting period in question should be input directly into the yellow input cells.
+The ESO should provide a forecast for future years based on its reasonable expectations.
+The ESO will forecast a value for ESORIt informed by feedback from Ofgem and the ESO Performance Panel received at six-monthly performance reviews, if available.
 The data should be input in 2018-19 prices.